Glimmering light displays, seasonal cocktails, and visits with Santa mark the holiday season in Detroit, Michigan.

 - Ann Arbor Weekend Getaway

-- Five Local Places to Eat Lunch in Ann Arbor
+- Best Local Places for Lunch in Ann Arbor

 More Posts to Get You Into the Holiday Spirit